aster-soc/aster/README.md

 and JS.
 It's used for the frontend and backend to handle MFM and scanning user submitted content.

 The last module isn't an "official" module, it's `frontend`, the directory that contains the React frontend project.

+Aster has two frontends, the server side rendered admin panel and the user facing React frontend.
+They use a shared UI kit that is under the `main` module's resources as "uikit."
+It's very bare bones, but reduces a lot of variables and makes essential assets not dependent on the React frontend being enabled.

 ### Development Environment